 Anglers have attributed fishing success and failure to solunar effects for ages.
-Many feel that the moon phase plays a huge role in the attitude of fish.
-For those of you who rely on solunar information, you may be surprised at some of the findings below.
+Many feel that the moon phase greatly influences fish’s attitude.
+Those of you who rely on solunar information may be surprised at some of the findings below.

-The moon phase does affect bass fishing but mostly in tidal fisheries because bass migrate to areas where the movement of the tides impacts bait fish availability.
-However, there does not appear to be supporting research nor data to support a correlation between the moon phase and feeding behavior of bass in non-tidal waters except lunker fish catch rates may be affected.
+The moon phase does affect bass fishing, but mostly in tidal fisheries because bass migrate to areas where the movement of the tides impacts bait fish availability.
+However, there does not appear to be supporting research or data to support a correlation between the moon phase and bass feeding behavior in non-tidal waters, except lunker fish catch rates may be affected.

-Be sure to read on to the compelling study done below for some surprising connections (or lack thereof) between moon phases and bass fishing.
+Be sure to read the compelling study below for some surprising connections (or lack thereof) between moon phases and bass fishing.

 What are the Moon Phases?